Managing your personal finances while living overseas?

-This article was written by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
-This series hopes to open–up honest conversations about the many uncertainties we all face in life, and the benefits of implementing well–grounded plans to overcome them.
+This interview was conducted by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
+This series hopes to open-up honest conversations about the many uncertainties we all face in life, and the benefits of implementing well-grounded plans to overcome them.
 To understand how you can start planning for your own Life Goals, watch Gurmit Singh open up about the challenges he faced planning for time with his kids, career and retirement.

 When we were younger, managing our money didn't go much beyond just making sure we spend within what our parents have given us.